Recruitment and Teambuilding with Heleen van Elburg

 You have probably had someone, a friend, a co-worker, a family member, whoever, come up to you and start complaining to you about you.
 You were not doing things right, you wanted the wrong things, you didn’t treat them right, and so on.
 Remember: if they can do that to you, you can do it to them!
 For instance, if you are focused on the future and they are focused on the past, explain to them – in great detail and at great length – how much better it would be if they focused on the future more.
 Just like you do.
 And if they protest?
 That’s because they are so focused on the past.
 Explain that to them.

-Guiding Principle: Clearly explain to others why they use the wrong Meta Programs.
+Guiding Principle: Clearly explain to others why they use the wrong Thinking Styles.

 7. Surround yourself with people who think just like you